aws/aws-toolkit-azure-devops/Docs/tutorials.rst

 **Prerequisites**

-* Either a VSTS account or on-premise Team Foundation Server.
+* Either a VSTS account or on-premises Team Foundation Server.
 * An AWS account and preferably an associated IAM user account.
 * Task specific permissions.
 * An existing VSTS project with the build definition template specified in the tutorial.